cds-astro/cds-bstree-file-readonly-rust/README.md

 The tree structure (possibly larger than the available RAM) is created at once using bulk-loading.
-It is then possible to perform queries on the datastructure (nn query, knn query, range query, ...), but not to update it.
+It is then possible to perform queries on it (nn query, knn query, range query, ...), but not to update it.

 It has been developed for (with a more general usage than) static astronomical catalogues.